• Skip to main content

 This seems to be the sweet spot for achieving exceptional results with blood sugar and A1c, and is sustainable for many.

-For instance, a ketogenic diet limits carrots, but carrots provide valuable nutrients and loads of dietary fiber.
+For instance, a keto diet limits carrots, but carrots provide valuable nutrients and loads of dietary fiber.
 And while carrots are a little higher in carbs than spinach, they still aren’t really a high carb food, like potatoes, rice, bread, pasta and cereals.

-In our experience, people get better results by following a low carb plan, because it provides much more food flexibility and is sustainable for the long term.
+In our experience, people get better results by following a low carb nutrition plan, because it provides much more food flexibility and is sustainable for the long term.

 50-80 g Carbs Per Day Sample Meal Plan